The world's most destructive forest fires

 Are they on the increase?

-According to Tom Eames, a researcher and PhD candidate for Free University Amsterdam's fire research group, the number of fires in some parts of the world – California and Australia, for example – has increased over the decades.
-The levels in California are actually around eight times what they were in the 1970s.
-He told loveEXPLORING: “That is certainly attributable, at least in part, to global warming – warmer weather means these areas dry out faster, and so are susceptible to fire for longer periods in the year.”
+According to Tom Eames, a PhD candidate for Free University Amsterdam's fire research group, the number of fires in some regions – California and Australia, for example – has increased over the decades.
+The levels in California are around eight times what they were in the 1970s.
+He told loveEXPLORING: "That is certainly attributable, at least in part, to global warming – warmer weather means these areas dry out faster, and so are susceptible to fire for longer periods in the year."

 Cole Burston/Stringer/Getty Images